feimaomiao/feimaomiao/README.md

 - Abstract Data Types in Python
 - Computer Systems and Assembly
 - Computer Systems and Programming in C
+- Data Structures and Algorithms
+- Probability and Statistics for Engineers
+- Computer Architecture

 #### Mathematics